Introductory Biochemistry - BCMB 3100

 Advanced Genetics, Cell, Biochemistry and Molecular Biology - BCMB/CBIO/GENE 8214

-Medical Biochemsitry AU/UGA Medical Partnership - MEDI Phase 1 Athens
+Medical Biochemistry AU/UGA Medical Partnership - MEDI Phase 1 Athens

 The large groups sessions taught at the Medical Partnership are parts of the larger curriculum broken into modules.
 These modules are designed to provide an understanding of the molecular and cellular basis of human health and disease.
 Modules include the Prologue, Musculoskeletal, Brain and Behavior, Renal/Cardiopulmonary and GI/Endocrine/Reproduction.
-Sessions taught include Cell Structure and Protein Trafficking, Muscle Metabolism I & II, Nitrogen Metabolism, Liver Metabolism, Fatty Acid Metabolism & Storage, Glucose Homeostasis & Ketogenesis, Endocrine Pancreas and Newborn Screening for Inborn Errors of Metabolism.
+Dr. Medock is involved in teaching several case based large group sessions including Cell Structure and Protein Trafficking, Muscle Metabolism I & II, Nitrogen Metabolism, Liver Metabolism, Fatty Acid Metabolism & Storage, Glucose Homeostasis & Ketogenesis, Endocrine Pancreas and Newborn Screening for Inborn Errors of Metabolism.